xariskarv/DualParser/README.md

   * Checks for any syntax mistakes that might exist.
   * Stores its coefficients to matrices.

-         c matrix is used to store the coefficients of objective function. <br />
+         c matrix is used to store the coefficients of objective function.
-         A matrix is used to store the coefficients of linear constraints. <br />
-         b matrix is used to store the values of linear constraints after the symbols (<=,>=,=) <br />
-         Eqin matrix is used to store the relational operators of linear constraints. <br />
+         A matrix is used to store the coefficients of linear constraints. b matrix is used to store the values of linear constraints after the symbols (<=,>=,=) Eqin matrix is used to store the relational operators of linear constraints.
-             -1 is used for less than (<=) <br />
+             -1 is used for less than (<=)
-              1 is used for greater than (>=) <br />
+              1 is used for greater than (>=)
-         MinMax is used to store the value -1 if its a minimization problem or 1 otherwise. <br />
+         MinMax is used to store the value -1 if its a minimization problem or 1 otherwise.

          For example if the primal problem is: